ELA Program Goal

-The purpose of this program is to provide quality instruction designed to increase the English proficiency of Limited English Speaking (LEP) adults in the areas of reading, writing, speaking and listening.
+The purpose of this program is to provide quality instruction designed to increase the English language competency of Limited English Proficiency (LEP) adults in the areas of reading, writing, speaking and listening.

-The ESOL program is designed to help limited English proficient adults to learn the English language through specific English for Speakers of Other Languages (ESOL) and bilingual instruction.
+The ELA program is designed to help limited English proficient adults to learn the English language through specific English Language Acquisition (ELA) and bilingual instruction.
 The program enables students to be successful for social and academic purposes.
-ESOL instruction helps individuals to adapt to the cultural aspects of life in America, and to develop an understanding and appreciation of the linguistic and cultural diversity in our population.
+ELA instruction helps individuals to adapt to the cultural aspects of life in America, and to develop an understanding and appreciation of the linguistic and cultural diversity in our population.
 Through shared experiences, adults will learn to value each other’s worth in this society.

 Who is eligible to attend?